Vertical position: Units

 Vertical distance quantities, such as orthometric height, may be expressed in various units: metres, feet, etc.

 Certain vertical coordinates are not based on length, for example, geopotential numbers have units of m2/s2.

 Normalization by a constant nominal gravity value (units of m/s2) yields units of metre, as in geopotential height (based on standard gravity) or dynamic height (based on normal gravity at 45 degrees latitude).
-Despite the dimension, the vertical coordinate still does not represent distance, as would be measured with a ruler.
+Despite the physical dimension and unit of length, the vertical coordinate does not represent distance in physical space, as would be measured with a ruler or tape measure.

-Sometimes a standard geopotential metre (symbol gpm or m') is introduced for emphasis.
-However, this practice is not acceptable with the International System of Units (SI): the Guide for the Use of the International System of Units, section 7.5 (Unacceptability of mixing information with units), states that "When one gives the value of a quantity, any information concerning the quantity or its conditions of measurement must be presented in such a way as not to be associated with the unit.".
+Sometimes a geopotential metre (symbol gpm or m') or dynamic metre is introduced for emphasis.
+However, this practice is not acceptable with the International System of Units (SI).

 Another non-SI unit is the vertical metre, introduced when there may be confusion between vertical, horizontal, or slant distances.